-Written papers (two, each worth 20%) - the papers will take up topics raised in editors' introductions to the play texts and thus it is essential that you have the particular edition of the play as detailed above.
+Written papers (two, each worth 20%) - the papers will take up topics raised in contextual materials and editors' introductions in the play texts and thus it is essential that you have the particular edition of the play as detailed above.
 Each paper will be about 1000 words in length.

 There will be a registrar-scheduled final exam (worth 30%): this will involve short questions about the plays and sonnets studied and a longer passage analysis (choice of one passage from a selection of three).
-The examination period for Fall courses runs December 12-22 and students must be available for examinations up to the last day of the examination period.
+The examination period for Fall Term courses runs December 10-20 and students must be available for examinations up to the last day of the examination period.